TehMuffinMoo/TehMuffinMoo/README.md

 ### Hi there 👋

-#### I'm a Senior Projects Engineer working on all things on-prem and Cloud with a focus on automation.
+#### I'm a Solutions Architect working on all things On-Prem and Cloud with a focus on security and automation.

 ##### BIO